DevAhmedNaeem/DevAhmedNaeem/README.md

 - 🎓 Web Developer with practical experience in HTML, CSS, JavaScript, and WordPress.
 - ⚙️ Built and customized **40+ WordPress websites**, including custom themes and plugins.
-- 💼 Around **2 years of professional experience** in web development.
+- 💼 Professional experience in web development.
 - 📚 Currently enhancing my JavaScript skills and learning about REST APIs and full-stack development.
 - 🌱 Passionate about responsive design, SEO optimization, and accessibility.
 - 🚀 Experienced in integrating third-party APIs and payment gateways.